Litigation Funding

 • How TPF should be best deployed relative to other sources of funding, including but not limited to; legal expenses insurance, and crowd funding;

-• As to the role that rules of court, and the court itself, may play in controlling the conduct of litigation supported by TPF, or similar funding arrangements, including: whether and, if so, what provision needs to be made for the protection of claimants whose litigant is funded via TPF; and, the interaction between pre-action and post-commencement funding of disputes;
+• As to the role that rules of court, and the court itself, may play in controlling the conduct of litigation supported by TPF, or similar funding arrangements, including whether and, if so, what provision needs to be made for the protection of claimants whose litigation is funded; and the interaction between pre-action and post-commencement funding of disputes;

 • The relationship between TPF and litigation costs;